 A family member over the age of 18 is not allowed to have sexual contact with a dependant familymember which is anyone under the age of 18 where the person over 18 where the person has power or authority over them and responsibility for their upbringing.

-Sexual Abuse Against Adults
+Harmful Sexual Behaviour Against Adults

 New Zealand law states that indecent assault is a crime, and that sexual activity is a crime - either sexual violation or attempted sexual violation - if the person initiating the sexual activity either does not have the consent of the other people or does not believe on reasonable ground that they had the consent of the other person.